Beit Simcha Ministry House Under Construction!

 The building project has 3 distinct phases of construction to complete the entire project which will include both a new Synagogue (left of the picture) and Community House (right of the picture).

 In Phase 2 we will build the future Community House side, only now it will be as a multi-purpose Ministry House.
 It will combine most of the uses of the Synagogue and Community House in one facility, by setting up a Worship Center on the first floor.
 It will have a capacity of 130, plus a kitchen, fellowship area, two classrooms and a nursery leading out to a patio that can be fenced in, plus a full, unfinished basement.
-The facility will also have four apartments (of the planned six), in which ministry leaders (including the Rabbi and his wife, an elder and his wife, two younger leaders, and an intercessory prayer leader) will reside and offer ministry throughout the week.
+The facility will also have four apartments (of the planned six), in which ministry leaders (including an elder and his wife, two younger leaders, an intercessory prayer leader and a member family of the congregation) will reside and offer ministry throughout the week.
 This approach follows how the Moravians planted their community in the Lehigh Valley, by first building a chapel for worship within the Gemeinhaus (Community House) in historic Bethlehem.

 In Phase 3 we will build the new Synagogue and retrofit the Community House to finalize the 2 remaining apartments.